ourcodingclub/ourcodingclub.github.io/_tutorials/iris-python-data-vis.md

 ### Out-of-core Processing

-<a href="https://en.wikipedia.org/wiki/External_memory_algorithm">Out-of-core processing</a> is a technical term that describes being able to process datasets that are too large to fit in memory at once.
+[Out-of-core processing](https://en.wikipedia.org/wiki/External_memory_algorithm) is a technical term that describes being able to process datasets that are too large to fit in memory at once.
 In Iris, this functionality is referred to as **lazy data**.
 It means that you can use Iris to load, process and save datasets that are too large to fit in memory without running out of memory.
-This is achieved by loading only the dataset`s metadata and not the data array, unless this is specifically requested.
+This is achieved by loading only the dataset's metadata and not the data array, unless this is specifically requested.

 To determine whether your cube has lazy data: